rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 ## VR Interface

-Oculus provides an [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) on the Unity Asset Store to provide common functionality.
+Oculus provides an [Oculus Integration](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) :cite:`oculus-integration` on the Unity Asset Store to provide common functionality.
 However, since around Unity 2019.3 there has been a Unity VR Plugin system to simplify the interface with each of the SDKs of the VR platforms.
 Additionally, there is a Unity XR Interaction Toolkit package with provides cross-platform input as well as common VR functionality such as locomotion and interaction with UI.
 These packages are the preferred option over the Oculus Integration.

 ### Locomotion